 Job Title: Assistant Construction Supervisor

-Reports To: Construction Supervisor and President and CEO
+Reports To: Construction Manager and President and CEO

 Supervises: Construction Site Volunteers